 6. Allow data to be shared easily.

-Of course you can choose to store you own data yourself.
-This entails the use of different devices such as buying an external hard drive, using CD ROMS to backup your data or by using USB sticks.
-While all of these are good alternative choices they have still be known to fail.
+Of course, you can choose to store your own data yourself.
+This entails the use of different devices such as buying an external hard drive to backup your data or by using USB sticks.
+While these are good alternative choices they have still been known to fail.
 Have you ever used a USB stick that suddenly couldn’t be read anymore?
 Your data is lost forever.

 Even if you do use any of the above methods using cloud storage as an additional backup couldn’t hurt.
 Depending on the amount of storage space you require, a free account from somewhere such as Dropbox could be sufficient.

 The launch of Windows 8 in 2012 brought cloud storage services into the forefront again.
 Microsoft included Skydrive (now known as Onedrive in Windows 10) in their operating system which is influencing users to try additional cloud storage methods.
-Last year Apple came to the party and launched iCloud Drive.
+In 2015, Apple came to the party and launched iCloud Drive.
 Having the ability to remotely access data is proving to be extremely popular.

 Another advantage of using services such as Onedrive or Google Drive is that even if you lose your internet connection you can still access and work on your files.

-If you have any questions about using cloud storage, comment below and I’ll answer them to the best of my ability.
+If you have any questions about using cloud storage, shoot me an email to firstname.lastname@example.org and I’ll get back to you as soon as possible.